Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Appendix A: S-XGL Specification

-\paragraph*{Code Structure} \begin{itemize} \item It is understood that any SXGL program ends with the clearing $x<<x$ line followed by newline symbol (to enable seamless concatenation of programs); beyond this constraint, any token sequence is valid SXGL code. \item The interpreter will go line by line through the game code and interpret any line that matches the syntax of an \emph{instruction line} (i.e. that satisfies the syntax of one of the 18 instructions below) as described. \item Otherwise, the code of the line is not interpreted (though it can be used to fill token string registers by further lines, as described below; instruction lines can also be used as data to fill token string registers). \end{itemize}
+\paragraph*{Code Structure} \begin{itemize} \item It is understood that any S-XGL program ends with an empty line, which is the clearing instruction, followed by a newline symbol (to enable seamless concatenation of programs); beyond this constraint, any token sequence is valid S-XGL code. \item The interpreter will go line by line through the game code and interpret any line that matches the syntax of an \emph{instruction line} (i.e. that satisfies the syntax of one of the 9 instructions below) as described. \item Otherwise, the code of the line is not interpreted (though it can be used to fill token strings by further lines, as described below; instruction lines can also be used as data to fill token strings). \end{itemize}